ewanjonesunc/ENGL105-Unit3/README.md

 ## Visualization

-Distribution of earthquakes in the southern hemisphere by magnitude can be visualized via the following map:
+Part of the subset, distribution of earthquakes in the southern hemisphere by magnitude, can be visualized via the following map:

 ![Earthquakes in the Southern Hemisphere by Magnitude](/Data/SouthernEarthquakesVisualization.png)